Blockchain VC @ Sustany Capital

-What is needed is a search engine in form of an open source, independent, distributed, search network and storage system (“a blockchain Wiki”) designed to utilize resources of all machines and all humans, including their relationship to the document (owner, user, contributor etc.) as well as their profile and expertise, fostering logic-driven, evolution like progress through compensation of contribution, while overcoming artificial barriers such as culture and language in a blockchain-secured, mesh-network like structure.
+What is needed is a search engine in form of an open source, independent, distributed, search network and storage system (“a blockchain Wiki”) designed to utilize resources of all machines and all humans, including their relationship (attribution) to the document (owner, user, contributor etc.) as well as their profile and expertise, fostering logic-driven, evolution like progress through compensation of contribution, while overcoming artificial barriers such as culture and language in a blockchain (more likely: graph-) secured, mesh-network like structure.

 We started on a small skunk-works project to develop basic primitives for a 'social search'.